Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 And if you don't have any solid foundation that props you up behind all that, then you get caught up in it.

-When that stuff doesn't happen, then you feel worthless, and you have to strike out and start getting attention in other ways.
+When that stuff doesn't happen, then you feel worthless and you have to strike out and start getting attention in other ways.

-Ah la the Spears family.
+I love the Spears family.

-It's really it's really a sad thing.
+It's really a sad thing.

 The quest for it.

-Then when they get it, it's not what they think it's gonna be, and then that's something that requires adjusting to, and then when they lose it, that's the worst, because they gotta get it back because they feed off of it.
+And then when they lose it, that's the worst because they got to get it back because they feed off of it.

-And the problem with it is the problem of being oriented and and and focused on fame as a measure of success is that you have turned over who you are to the opinions of others.
+And the problem with it is the problem of being oriented and focused on fame as a measure of success is that you have turned over who you are to the opinions of others.

-You have you have in essence said to yourself, uh, I don't care who I am, doesn't matter, I care what they think I am, and I'm gonna have to do whatever they think I am and be whatever they would want me to be in order to be liked and have fame and all this, and you lose your identity and you become a psycho.
+And I'm going to have to do whatever they think I am and be whatever they want me to be in order to be liked and have fame and all this.

 And it's happening right before our very eyes.

-And of course, the drive-by's the entertainment drive-by-s, they love it.
+And of course, the drive-bys, the entertainment drive-bys, they love it.

 The bigger the train wreck, Brittany Spears shaving her head in a moment of who knows what was going through her mind.